 General Information - West Virginia University

 West Virginia University (WVU) was founded in 1867 as a result of the 1862 Land-Grant Act, otherwise known as the Morrill Act.
 As the state’s flagship, land-grant university, WVU’s mission reflects its dedication to serving the state and citizens of West Virginia through access to higher education, research and scholarship, and comprehensive health sciences.
 The WVU System, which includes the flagship campus in Morgantown, WVU Institute of Technology in Beckley, and WVU Potomac State in Keyser enrolls approximately 32,000 students, who represent all 55 counties of West Virginia, 50 states and the District of Columbia, and nearly 100 other countries.
-West Virginia University’s educational programs are accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
-Many West Virginia University programs hold specialized accreditation.
+West Virginia University’s educational programs are accredited by the Higher Learning Commission.
+Many WVU programs hold specialized accreditation.

 WVU Potomac State College, situated in West Virginia’s Eastern Panhandle in Keyser, offers associate and baccalaureate degree programs and serves both residential and commuting students.
 WVU Institute of Technology is located in Beckley, and serves the region and the state by offering technology-intensive baccalaureate degree programs.

 The WVU Extension Service has an office with a faculty presence in all of West Virginia’s 55 counties.
 WVU operates experimental farms and forests throughout the state, in addition to the state 4-H Camp and Lifelong Learning Center at Jackson’s Mill near Weston, WV, home of West Virginia 4-H camping and the West Virginia Fire Academy.

 Visit About WVU for updated WVU facts and achievements.